quii/learn-go-with-tests/math.md

 There's nothing wrong with a program that solves a specific problem and nothing else.

+### A Program and a Library

 But the code we've written _does_ solve a more general set of problems to do with drawing a clockface.
 Because we used tests to think about each small part of the problem in isolation, and because we codified that isolation with functions, we've built a very reasonable little API for clockface calculations.

+We can work on this project and turn it into something more general - a library for calculating clockface angles and/or vectors.

+In fact, providing the library along with the program is _a really good idea_.
+It costs us nothing, while increasing the utility of our program and helping to document how it works.

+> APIs should come with programs, and vice versa.
+An API that you must write C code to use, which cannot be invoked easily from the command line, is harder to learn and use.
+And contrariwise, it's a royal pain to have interfaces whose only open, documented form is a program, so you cannot invoke them easily from a C program — for example, route(1) in older Linuxes.
+>	-- Henry Spencer, in _The Art of Unix Programming_

+### Who knows what about SVGs?

+The same goes with the way the SVG is being generated.
+I'm sure you've noticed that the most sophisticated piece of code around SVGs isn't in our application code at all; it's in the test code.
+Should this make us feel uncomfortable - shouldn't we do something like

+- use a template from `text/template`
+- use an XML library (much as we're doing in our test)
+- use a SVG library

+We could do any of these thing, because it doesn't matter _how_ we produce our SVG, what's important is _that it's an SVG that we produce_.

 ### Write the test first
 ### Try to run the test